open-AIMS/msPAF/README.md

 # msPAF with ssdtools <img src="man/figures/logo.png" align="right" />

+`msPAF` is an R package for predicting additive toxicity effects on species or communities under multiple stressors.
+Joint toxicity from two or more contaminants and/or stressors is estimated using the Independent Action (Response Addition) model, which calculates the sum of probabilistic risks when the stressors do not interact and have different modes of action (de Zwart and Posthuma 2005 Environmental Toxicology and Chemistry 24(10), 2665-2676).

+While `ms` originally referred to `multi-substance`, we adopt the broader interpretation of `multi-stressor` as outlined Negri, et al. 2020 (Environmental Science and Technology, 54(2), pp.1102-1110), reflecting the packages applicability to both chemical and non-chemical stressors .
+The term `PAF` refers to the
-`msPAF` is an R package to obtained additive toxicity estimates based on 2 or more Species Sensitivity Distributions (SSD) obtained via `ssdtools`.
+`Potentially Affected Fraction`, derived from models predicting joint toxicity based on 2 or more Species Sensitivity Distributions (SSD).

-SSDs are cumulative probability distributions which are fitted to toxicity concentrations for different species as described by Posthuma et al. (2001).
+SSDs are cumulative probability distributions fitted to toxicity data across multiple species, as described by Posthuma et al. (2001).
+Thus `msPAF` estimates the proportion of a community (represented by the SSD) potentially affected by the combined stressors.

-The current versions of msPAF takes SSDs fitted via the `ssdtools` package, which uses Maximum Likelihood to fit distributions such as the gamma, log-logistic, log-normal and Weibull to censored and/or weighted data.
-In addition, msPAF takes concentration response curves fitted by the package `bayesnec`, which uses Hamiltonian Monte Carlo to fit a range of non-linear models to concentration response data using Bayesian methods.
+The current versions of msPAF accepts SSDs generated fitted via the `ssdtools` package, which uses Maximum Likelihood to fit distributions such as the gamma, log-logistic, log-normal and Weibull to censored and/or weighted data, and returns a model averaged SSD.

+We have extended the `msPAF` methodology estimate the Potentially Affected Fraction for individual species, calculated as the percentage effect relative to the control under the assumption of additive toxicity.
+Here, `Fraction` refers to the proportional or percentage effect, analogous to the `x` in an `ECx` estimate.
+The package currently supports concentration response curves fitted by the package `bayesnec`, which uses Hamiltonian Monte Carlo to fit a range of non-linear models to concentration response data using Bayesian methods.
-Joint toxicity of 2 or more contaminants and/or stressors are obtained following the methods described in Negri, et al. 2019 (Environmental Science and Technology, 54(2), pp.1102-1110).

 ## Installation